alphagov/paas-team-manual/source/guides/upgrading_CF,_bosh_and_stemcells.html.md

 You should test the upgrade changeset:

-* From a fully deployed master with Datadog enabled and `SLIM_DEV_DEPLOYMENT=false` set, which is equivalent to the change that will happen in in production.
+* From a fully deployed master with `SLIM_DEV_DEPLOYMENT=false` set, which is equivalent to the change that will happen in production.
 * Deploying a fresh CF, which is something we frequently do in our development environments after the autodelete-cloudfoundry pipeline